Welcome to today's edition of the Rush 24-7 podcast.

 All they've got's the various denials.

-It's obvious that she got wind of what was going on that Volgoych was trying to charge money for this.
+Well, it's obvious, even though they don't know anything, it's obvious that she got wind of what was going on, that Blagojevich was trying to charge money for this.

-And she's so up and up, and she's so smart that she wanted no part of this.
+And she's so up and up and she's so smart that she wanted no part of this.

-And she ran straight to Rahman.
+And she ran straight to Rah Emmanuel.

-And Rom Emanuel said, Well, that's outrageous.
+And Rahm Emmanuel said, well, that's outrageous.

 That is not done in the Democrat Party.